 In 2012, Disney introduced “Sorcerers of the Magic Kingdom”, an “immersive role playing adventure” that you can do free-of-charge, starting at the fire station.
 There are paid-for add-ons, of course (it IS Disney after all), but you can play (and complete) the game without paying for anything beyond your theme park admission.
 If you’re familiar with the Disney Cruise Line’s Midship Detective Agency, you’ll understand Sorcerers a little better than most.
 But it’s easy to get into and a fun thing to do if you think you’ve already seen everything in the MK.
 I’m also told that they continually update it, so if you play once, you can play again with a different set of experiences.

 The Fireworks display is usually after the evening parade… it’s basically the pre-park-closure event, but check that day’s Schedule of Events to be sure.
-At the MK, it’s called Wishes… and it’s narrated by Jiminy Cricket.
-For the best view of the fireworks, stand back on Main Street, near the flag pole.
+At the MK, it’s called Happily Ever After.
+(Wishes was retired in early 2017.)
+The best view of the fireworks is still to stand back on Main Street, near the flag pole.
 For the best view of the laser-light portion, plus the Castle lights… stand closer to the Castle.
-Oh… and make sure your kids pay attention to the top of the Castle near the start of the show – a human Tinkerbell will slide down a guidewire, weather permitting.
+Oh… and make sure your kids pay attention to the top of the Castle near the middle of the show – a human Tinkerbell will slide down a guidewire, weather permitting.
 The result is that the best place to be is usually somewhere between the Castle and the flagpole.
 Just remember that people are going to be moving towards the flagpole (the exit) right afterwards.

 This is usually also the best time to shop – while people are leaving.
 And, it’s one of the least-known secrets in the entire place… all of the shops on the left side of Main Street (as you’re looking at the Castle) are connected inside from one end to the other.
 So if you want to get OFF the street to get out… or if it’s raining and you want to get down Main Street without getting wet, step into any of those stores and just move through from store-to-store until you pop out near the firestation.